Services¶

 kernel.run()

-Appkernel follows the REST convention for CRUD ((CR)eate(U)pdate(D)elete) operations:
+AppKernel follows the REST convention for CRUD operations:

-• GET: to retrieve all, some or one model instance (entity);
+GET: retrieve all, some, or one model instance;

-• POST: to create a new entity or update an existing one;
+POST: create a new instance or update an existing one;

-• PATCH: to add or remove selected properties from an existing model instance;
+PATCH: add or remove selected fields from an existing instance;

-The path is automatically created from the class-name by convention.
+The URL path is derived from the class name by convention.

 Examples: